Ayurveda Treatment describes the process of life as a highly dynamic one where the different functions in the body are harmoniously integrated.

 When the harmony is upset in a number of functions and particularly with growing age, the ability of the body to bounce back to normalcy gets hampered.
 With more and more functions getting upset the problems get into more complications and become irreversible or not fully curable.

-If the tissues are damaged beyond repair and likely to be the cause of problem to other tissue in the body, surgical removal of the diseased tissue is recommended.
+If the tissues are damaged beyond repair and likely to be the cause of the problem to other tissues in the body, surgical removal of the diseased tissue is recommended.

 - For minor disruptions in health, the approach comprises of identifying the type of functional aberration and using appropriate interventions to re-establish normalcy.

-- If the level of toxicity is mild, fasting or restricted food and giving rest to the body will help to achieve the objective.
+- If the level of toxicity is mild, fasting or restricting food and giving rest to the body will help to achieve the objective.

-- If the level of toxicity is moderate, fasting / restricted food, rest and administration of herbal combinations that aid the natural detoxification mechanism ( Paachanam) is the approach of choice.
+- If the level of toxicity is moderate, fasting/restricting food, rest and administration of herbal combinations that aid the natural detoxification mechanism (Paachanam) is the approach of choice.

-- If the level of toxicity if high as with chronic diseases, Ayurveda Treatment recommends a thorough detoxification (Sodhanam ) through the use of Panchakarma – The five therapeutic forms of detoxification.
-They are Emesis (Vamana), Purgation ( Virechana), Medicated Hyper tonic enema ( Nirooha), Medicated oil enema ( Anuvasana) and Nasal cleansing (Nasyam).
+- If the level of toxicity is high as with chronic diseases, Ayurveda Treatment recommends a thorough detoxification (Sodhanam) through the use of Panchakarma – The five therapeutic forms of detoxification.
+They are Emesis (Vamana), Purgation (Virechana), Medicated Hyper tonic enema (Nirooha), Medicated oil enema (Anuvasana) and Nasal cleansing (Nasyam).

 - Preceding the administration of detoxification therapies, preparatory therapies like oil saturation (Snehenam) and induced sweating (Swedanam) are used to mobilise the toxicity from all parts of the body to the Gastrointestinal tract to help the system eliminate them.